One-step learning algorithm selection for classification via convolutional neural networks: Experimental Results

-A ``hit'' occurs when one of the two classifiers recommended by the predicted class coincides with the best classifier bc.
+Table \ref{tabResBench} shows that no method outperforms others in terms of performance.
+In contrast to the performance of these classifiers with simulated data (see Table \ref{tabResSim}), random forest and $k$-NN achieved a better performance than SVM.
+These results confirm the advantages of RF when facing noisy mixed-type data (numerical and dummy variables).
+In contrast to the first stage of the framework, which follows a standard supervised scheme, a tailored strategy needs to be defined to evaluate the success of the transfer learning approach.
+For this stage, the aim is to assign labels to real-world tabular datasets that do not necessarily follow a clear linear/nonlinear pattern.
+The assumption is that these labels can be linked to classifiers that can perform well on these patterns.
+The evaluation approach is again supervised: a classifier recommendation can be successful or not.
+Success is defined as follows: For a given pattern/class C1 to C5, the two best classifiers out of a total of six are identified.
+For a real-world dataset, the pattern is inferred with the CNN model, thus recommending these two classifiers as the best choices for it.
+Next, the six classifiers are applied to the tabular dataset and the performance is evaluated, identifying the best classifier (bc).
+A ``hit'' occurs when one of the two classifiers recommended by the predicted class coincides with bc.
+Otherwise, the recommendation was not successful.
+Notice that this validation scheme differs from unsupervised approaches based on cluster purity (see, e.g., \cite{borlea2022improvement}).
+Next, the results of the proposed CNN approach for meta-learning are reported in Table \ref{tabResCNN}.
+For each dataset, the predicted probability of belonging to a given training pattern is shown.
+The largest predicted probability for a given dataset is highlighted in bold type.
+The best classifier (bc) found in Table \ref{tabResBench} is also reported, and whether the recommendation is successful or not (column ``hit'').
 For ds1, for example, C2 is the predicted class with a probability of 0.978, and therefore, the recommendations for this dataset based on the simulated data are first $k$-NN and then RF (see Table \ref{tabResSim}).
-The best classifier is $k$-NN, and therefore, the recommendation is valid.
+The best-performing classifier is $k$-NN; therefore, the recommendation is valid.
 A hit is highlighted with the symbol \ding{51}, also including the relative position of the recommended classifier (1 or 2).
 In contrast, for dataset ds4, the recommendations are also $k$-NN and RF (class C2, with a confidence of 0.947), but the best classifier is DT, and therefore, the recommendation is not successful (hit=\ding{55}).
 Note that there is a tie for bc in three of the 23 datasets.
 In such cases, the best classifier that is considered a hit appears underlined in case one of the two best classifiers is indeed recommended by the CNN.